-The Parker H. Petit Institute for Bioengineering and Bioscience opened its doors in 1995 and since that time it has served as a catalyst for innovative bioengineering and bioscience research.
-Located in the heart of Midtown Atlanta, the Petit Institute offers a bold variety of both traditional and cutting-edge medical research.
+The Parker H. Petit Institute for Bioengineering and Bioscience was founded in 1995, opening the doors of the Petit Biotech Building itself in 1999, and since that time it has served as a catalyst for innovative bioengineering and bioscience research.
+With its home base in the heart of Midtown Atlanta, the Petit Institute offers a bold variety of both traditional and cutting-edge medical research.

 From its "research neighborhoods" to the open atrium and even the building's artwork, the Petit Institute was built from the ground up to foster an environment where innovative research emerges from the joint activities of bioengineering and bioscience faculty from more than eight different departments.